JSAbrahams/mamba/README.md

         return
     err : MyOtherErr =>
         print "We have another problem: {err.message}."
-        # or if we don't return, return a default value
+        # or we assign default value 0 to a
         0

 print "a has value {a}."